TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2023/01/spacex-may-perform-a-wet-dress-rehearsal-of-its-starship-launch-system-today/" >🔗</a> **[Arstechnica]** SpaceX may perform a wet dress rehearsal of its Starship launch system today
 - <a href="https://www.teslarati.com/spacex-falcon-heavy-launch-space-station-view/" >🔗</a> **[Teslarati]** SpaceX’s latest Falcon Heavy launch captured from a rare perspective
 - <a href="https://spacenews.com/lockheed-martin-eyes-international-customers-for-gps-augmentation-systems/" >🔗</a> **[SpaceNews]** Lockheed Martin eyes international customers for GPS augmentation systems
 - <a href="https://spacenews.com/nasa-to-cooperate-on-israeli-astrophysics-mission/" >🔗</a> **[SpaceNews]** NASA to cooperate on Israeli astrophysics mission
 - <a href="https://www.teslarati.com/spacex-starlink-internet-antacrtica-coldex-nsf-testing/" >🔗</a> **[Teslarati]** SpaceX Starlink satellite internet tested in the field in Antarctica
-- <a href="https://www.nasaspaceflight.com/2023/01/insight-importance/" >🔗</a> **[NASASpaceflight]** InSight’s importance: Seismic measurements, new terrain highlight ground-breaking mission

 ### Launch-related News 🚀